 ** Check with your local government for the latest information on travel to Vietnam.

 Disclosure: This article contains affiliate links.
 If you make a booking through a link on this page I may receive a small commission.
-There is no extra cost to you and it helps to keep this website running.
-I appreciate your support!
+There is no extra charge to you and it helps to keep this website running.
+Thank you for your support!

-Before you begin your 10 days in Vietnam you’ll need to book return flights to Ho Chi Minh City and a one-way domestic flight from Ho Chi Minh City to Phu Quoc Island.
+Before you begin this 10 day itinerary in Vietnam you’ll need to book return flights to Ho Chi Minh City and a one-way domestic flight from Ho Chi Minh City to Phu Quoc Island.
+I also recommend booking your accommodation in advance, especially in peak season.

 Book buses and trains in advance with 12Go Asia